-Therefore, the Task Force recommends the following staff positions for the Office of Equity.
-Each position is tied directly to the proposed functions outlined in this report (see the Recommendations section on Office roles and functions), and this overall level of staffing (26 FTE) is the minimum requirement for a successful Office of Equity.
+Below are recommended staff positions for the Office of Equity.
+Each position is tied directly to the proposed functions outlined in this report, and this overall level of staffing (25 FTE) is the minimum requirement for a successful Office of Equity.